onyiny-ang/git-your-own-adventure/advanced/conflict-resolution.md

 Try that again, but this time:

 ```
-git push --force-with-lease origin new-storyline
+git push --force-with-lease origin new-story
 ```
-Now refresh that window you originally had open to merge your PR.
+Now open or refresh the window pointed to the upstream PR you made.

 Wooo!
 No more merge conflicts!